arimado/blog/readme.md

 - creating a REST API
 - user authentication
 - single-page applications
+- Promises

 Current Stack: Node, Express, Mongo, Handlebars

 ## Not sure about
 - How different middleware callback functions work on the route.
+- Promises (seems like method chaining with success/failure control flow?)
+Also, do they work in ES5?

 ## To do's